riceissa/issarice.com/wiki/archive-of-my-monthly-updates.md

 incorporated](https://github.com/vipulnaik/wikipediaviews/issues/21).

-In the interest of making conversations public, I wrote up my notes on [taxonomies]().
+In the interest of making conversations public, I wrote up my notes on [[taxonomies]].
 These notes started out as a Facebook Messenger chat group in June 2017 where I sent links and ideas related to taxonomies.

-I continued to do some work on a series of wiki pages about specific individuals, mostly those involved in the [effective altruism]() movement and the [rationality community]().
+I continued to do some work on a series of wiki pages about specific individuals, mostly those involved in the [[effective altruism]] movement and the [[rationality community]].
 This work is not public, but a subset of the work may eventually be made public, and the work is intended to help with public writeups in the future.
 This work is funded by Vipul Naik.

 # May 2018

-For completed tasks, see the [work]() page.
+For completed tasks, see the [[work]] page.

 This month I spent a lot of time learning math so only spent about 64 hours on contract work.